H-uru/Plasma/CONTRIBUTING.md

 # Contributing
 We are glad that you are interested in contributing to the Plasma Engine!
-We are happy to accept contributions, including:
+We happily accept contributions, including:
 - bug reports
 - bug fixes
 - feature requests